Northeast State Community College - We're here to get you there

 Northeast State Community College is committed to preserving students’ fundamental constitutional right to free speech in accordance with Tennessee Board of Regents (TBR) Policy 1.03.02.60 Freedom of Speech and Expression and with TCA § 49-7-2401 The Campus Free Speech Protection Act (2018).

 Northeast State Community College employees and students are prohibited from engaging in the unlawful manufacture, distribution, dispensation, possession, use, or being under the influence of illegal drugs or alcohol on the College campus, at off-campus facilities owned or controlled by the College, or as a part of College-sponsored activities.
 All categories of employees and students are subject to this policy and to applicable federal, state, and local laws related to this matter.
-(NeSCC Policy 05:04:02) For more information, click here.
+(NeSCC Policy 05:04:02).
+Find out more about our drug-free campus and workplace policy.

 Northeast State Community College strives to maintain an environment that is free of intimidation and encourages education of students to their fullest extent.
 Therefore, the College will not tolerate acts or threats of acts of sexual assault, physical assault, or any type of violence.
 (NeSCC Policy 03:01:08)